 - The template might look something like this:

-12. This new template may be downloaded from the grid screen by using the "Export" icon (second from the left in the grid control panel) to be exported to PDF or Excel or may be accessed in the future from the Libraries > Report Library tab.
-Data updates into a report template upon download or by clicking the "Refresh" button.
+11. This new template may be downloaded from the grid screen by using the "Export" icon (second from the left in the grid control panel) to be exported to PDF or Excel or may be accessed in the future from Reports & Libraries > Libraries.

-13. The new template may also be added to a Package on the Libraries > Package Library tab so that it becomes part of a reporting package which might contain other template reports and/or documents.
+12. The new template may also be added to a Package from Reports & Libraries > Libraries so that it becomes part of a reporting package which might contain other template reports and/or documents.